If you use snowplow parenting, chances are your kids don’t know how to handle disappointment. Here’s how to fix it.

 Sometimes that ice cream cone is a chance to learn that you should have been more careful (since Mom told you three times to stop trying to climb the fence while you were holding it!).

 And sometimes weather pops up and messes up your plans that you were so excited about.
 We can’t control the weather, and it can be upsetting when things don’t go your way.

 This is a chance to learn how to feel that disappointment, and how to handle it.

 After they’ve had some quiet time, pop your head in and ask if they want to talk about it.
-(If they withdraw for longer periods of time, you might want to discuss that with a family doctor.)
+(If they withdraw for longer periods of time, you’ll definitely want to discuss that with a family doctor.)

 But move them into an activity before it becomes a complete pity party.
 (Bake cookies, go play together, tickle them like crazy!)

 The fact that he stands up for himself and doesn’t go along with the popular ideas in the crowd is another important life lesson.
-Hopefully he will apply that same attitude to the tougher situations to come.
+We hope he will apply that same attitude to the tougher situations to come.